Probate Q&A Series How can a designated beneficiary in North Carolina protect their inheritance from a third-party will challenge?

 When a loved one dies, certain assets pass directly to named beneficiaries without going through probate.
 Retirement accounts, life insurance policies and payable-on-death bank accounts fall into this category.
 North Carolina courts generally cannot alter these non-probate transfers—even if someone challenges the will.
 To shield these assets, review and update beneficiary designation forms.
 Keep originals or certified copies in a safe place.

 Assets that do go through probate can also receive strong protection.
 After the court admits a will, you receive notice of probate.
 Under N.C.
-Gen. Stat. § 31-48, you have a limited window to file a caveat and join any will contest.
-Missing this deadline can bar your right to defend your interest.
-If someone files a challenge, you can intervene as a party.
+Gen. Stat. § 31-32, an interested person may file a caveat to challenge the validity of the will.
+If someone files a challenge, you can appear and defend your interest in the caveat proceeding.

-North Carolina law lets you demand that the personal representative post a fiduciary bond under N.C.
-Gen. Stat. § 28A-12-1.
+North Carolina law lets you request that the clerk require the personal representative to post a bond in appropriate circumstances under N.C.
+Gen. Stat. § 28A-8-1.
 This bond secures estate assets against mismanagement or theft.
 If the decedent chose independent administration, you can ask the court to switch to supervised administration for closer oversight under N.C.
 Gen. Stat. § 28A-2-3.

 Gather evidence as soon as possible.
 Medical records, email exchanges, witness statements and signed notes help prove the decedent’s true intent.
 Early fact-finding preserves crucial documents and testimony.

 If you wish to renounce property you do not want, you can file a disclaimer under the Uniform Disclaimer of Property Interests Act.
 See N.C.
 Gen. Stat.
-Chapter 36B.
-You must disclaim within nine months of the decedent’s death.
+Chapter 36C.
+For a disclaimer to be a qualified disclaimer for federal tax purposes, it generally must be made within nine months of the decedent’s death.

 Key Steps to Protect Your Inheritance